 Reserving a Seat for the Arts

-Philanthropist Barbara Jackson has her place in the main concert hall of the Robert and Margrit Mondavi Center for the Performing Arts — it is a simple wooden chair with a blue-fabric, padded seat, set in a stage-right box.
-The only seat of its kind in the concert hall; it is brought out only when Jackson, a well-known local arts patron, attends a performance.
+Barbara Jackson has her place in the main concert hall of the Robert and Margrit Mondavi Center for the Performing Arts — a simple wooden chair with a blue-fabric, padded seat, set in a stage-right box.
+The only seat of its kind in the concert hall, it is brought out only when Jackson, a well-known local arts patron, attends a performance.

 It’s a small perk for a woman who, through her philanthropic giving, made possible all 1,801 seats in the Barbara K. and W. Turrentine Jackson Hall and helped ensure that UC Davis has a front row seat in the regional and national arts scene.